Bogdan2a/Energy_Management_System/README.md

 # Energy management system

-Web-based system desiged to monitor and analyze energy consumption.
+Web-based system designed to monitor and analyze energy consumption.

 It features: